Salary and Benefits

 Low-cost life insurance is available.
 Like health insurance, the cost is shared by the government and no physical examination is required.

-New employees are automatically enrolled in a three-tier system that includes Social Security, a basic pension plan (Federal Employees Retirement System), and a Thrift Savings Plan.
-Under the Thrift Savings Plan, employees may contribute up to 10 percent of basic pay into a tax-deferred interest account.
-The government will match the employee's contribution, up to 5 percent of basic pay.
+New employees are automatically enrolled in a three-tier system that includes Social Security, a basic pension plan (Federal Employees Retirement System), and the Thrift Savings Plan.
+Under the Thrift Savings Plan, employees can contribute up to the maximum annual limit.
+The government will match the employee's contribution, up to a maximum of five percent of the employee’s basic pay.